-The Blocking Regulation has four main components:
+The Blocking Regulation has the following four main components:

-- EU persons (currently including UK nationals and UK-incorporated entities) and those in the territory of the European Union are prohibited, without authorisation from the European Commission, from complying, either directly or through a subsidiary or other third party, actively or by deliberate omission, directly or indirectly, with any requirement or prohibition with the listed extraterritorial sanctions.
+- EU persons (currently including UK nationals and UK-incorporated entities) and those in the territory of the EU are prohibited, without authorisation from the European Commission, from complying, either directly or through a subsidiary or other third party, actively or by deliberate omission, directly or indirectly, with any requirement or prohibition with the listed extraterritorial sanctions.

 - EU persons whose economic or financial interests are directly affected by the listed extraterritorial sanctions must inform the European Commission of this within 30 days.
 In the case of EU businesses, the reporting obligation rests with directors, managers and others with managerial responsibility.